m236120/linuxImplantFundamentals/resources/course/Linux_Development_and_Portability/0-LinuxDevelopment.md

 Understand these specifically:

-1. What is POSIX
+1. What is POSIX - Portable Operating System Interface, a standard for compatibility between operating systems.
-2. What is a system call
+2. What is a system call - A call directly to the system's kernel.
-3. What is glibc
+3. What is glibc - GNU C library.
-4. How do these all work together
+4. How do these all work together - They each play a role in having compatibility between different Operating Systems.
-5. What is an ABI
+5. What is an ABI - An interface between operating systems that lends to compatibility.

 This is the best book on the subject if you want to get way too in depth, or have a reference as you do things.
 I recommend buying it eventually. <https://en.wikipedia.org/wiki/The_Linux_Programming_Interface>